-- Send a cheque made out to Action for Greyhounds to the address given on home page.
+- Send a cheque made payable to Action for Greyhounds and post to P.O.Box 3089 Norwich NR3 3YP.

 - Download a standing order form from our website, or ask us to post one to you.

 - Make a donation to AFG via our PayPal account.
-Just click on the link below:
+Just click on the Donate link

 easyfundraising.org.uk helps charities, schools, sports clubs, community groups, and other good causes to raise money when their supporters shop online.
 So far they’ve raised over £3 million for causes throughout the UK.